Pines Profile: Alice Thorpe (1902-2006)

 For more than eight decades Alice spent some time in the Pines every summer, continuing to visit long after John passed.

-Alice Thorpe embodied the values the Pines holds dear: freedom, tolerance, respect, and responsibility.
-She didn’t just believe in those ideals—she lived them, fought for them, and helped make them real.
+In her lifetime, Alice Thorpe came to embody the values the Pines holds dear: freedom, tolerance, respect, and responsibility.
+She didn’t just believe in those ideals, she lived them, fought for them, and helped make them real.
 And time proved her right.
 Far from depressing property values, the now predominantly gay Pines commands a premium over nearly every other Fire Island community and has become a leader in environmental protection and preservation.
 Moreover, it remains a place where everyone, regardless of race, gender, national origin or sexual orientation, is welcome and can be their authentic selves, clothed or unclothed.
 This is Alice’s enduring legacy in the place she called home.